Faculty Appointments & Review — Faculty Recruitment Practicalities

 Initiation of Faculty/P&S Requisition/Recruitment Plan in Workflow

-When Dean Djalali or Executive Associate Dean Curto authorizes a faculty search, the department initiates the Faculty/P&S Requisition/Recruitment Plan—formerly Form A—and attachments in Workflow and forwards it to Dean Curto.
+When Dean Djalali or Executive Associate Dean Curto authorizes a faculty search, the department initiates the Faculty/P&S Requisition/Recruitment Plan and attachments in Workflow and forwards it to Dean Curto.

 When Dean Curto has approved it, it goes to the Office of the Provost for Kevin Kregel's review; he will forward it to the Office of Equal Opportunity and Diversity (EOD).
 The EOD staff member's final approval will be sent to everyone on the Workflow path.
 At that point the ad may be placed and any mailings or online notices may be done.

-The PIA may be transmitted to Alaina Hanson in one pdf file, or may be submitted in paper; when Dean Curto has approved it, the department may then contact the interviewees and schedule the campus visits.
-(When the itinerary is set, a copy should be sent to the dean doing that particular interview.)
-In the meantime the PIA is forwarded to EOD for its final review and approval.
+Once Dean Curto has approved the PIR, the department may contact the interviewees and schedule the campus visits.
+(When the itinerary is set, a copy should be sent to the dean doing that particular interview).
+In the meantime the PIR is forwarded to EOD for its final review and approval.
 Alaina Hanson will relay any questions to the department.

-When interviews are completed, the faculty chooses a finalist and draws up the Form D package:
+When interviews are completed, the faculty chooses a finalist and draws up the Search and Selection Summary.

-If the candidate wants to negotiate some elements of the offer, the DEO will call Dean Curto to discuss the candidate’s requests.
+If the candidate wants to negotiate some elements of the offer, the DEO will email Dean Curto to discuss the candidate’s requests.
 When negotiations are complete the candidate who accepts the offer should return the signed letter to the DEO, who will initial the last page.
-The department keeps the original and sends a copy to Alaina Hanson.
+The department keeps the original and sends a copy to Alaina Hanson via email.

-If a moving allocation is part of the signed contract, the department should fill out the online Moving Authorization form and send it to Alaina Hanson, who will have it signed by Dean Curto and then will forward it to Cathy Fountain in the Business Office, who will contact the new faculty member with instructions.
+If a moving allocation is part of the signed contract, the department should fill out the online Moving Authorization form and send it to Alaina Hanson, who will have it signed by Dean Curto and then will forward it to the Business Office (please do not attach moving authorizations to the appointment form), who will contact the new faculty member with instructions.

 The final step is the initiation of the appointment form in Workflow.